-Solid oxide fuel cells (SOFC) are electrochemical conversion devices that produce electricity directly from oxidizing a fuel.
+Solid oxide fuel cells (SOFC) generate electrical energy by converting chemical energy through an electrochemical process.
 SOFC uses various types of gases including hydrogen as the main source of fuel.
 Because SOFC has a high power output compared to its size, the fuel cell system is ideal for powering mega-sized heavy equipment such as oil tankers and giant tunnel boring machines.

 According to Korea Shipbuilding & Offshore Engineering (KSOE) on January 9, the company signed an agreement with Elcogen and Fraunhofer IKTS, a German research organization specializing in SOFC technology, at the Consumer Electronics Show held in Las Vegas.
 KSOE will work with the private company and the institute to demonstrate a large-capacity SOFC system for ships and power generation.

 "The collaboration between KSOE, Fraunhofer IKTS, and Elcogen has high potential at a time when the shipbuilding and offshore industries are now moving into a net-zero era," KSOE's chief technical officer Kim Sung-joon was quoted as saying.